Parallel Civil Litigation: The UK Perspective

 Matters which come to light during the course of civil litigation can have repercussions beyond the immediate context of those proceedings.
 They may draw the attention of the authorities, and there have been cases where authorities have relied on the findings of civil courts as grounds for taking action.
 For example, the FCA has previously prohibited individuals from carrying on regulated activities on the basis of findings in High Court judgments (in one instance, without conducting a separate investigation).
 Accordingly, these risks may be relevant considerations for a company when considering and implementing its litigation strategy in civil proceedings.
 In addition, conflict and privilege issues may arise if the interests of the company and its employees are not aligned.

-English law can impose onerous disclosure obligations on parties to civil proceedings – typically, parties are required to disclose documents on which they rely, and documents which adversely affect their case, adversely affect another party’s case or which support another party’s case (although the court may make an alternative order in relation to disclosure, and a pilot scheme involving generally less expansive disclosure obligations to apply in the Business and Property Courts in England and Wales for two years was rolled out in January 2019).
+English law can impose onerous disclosure obligations on parties to civil proceedings – typically, parties are required to disclose documents on which they rely, and documents which adversely affect their case, adversely affect another party’s case or which support another party’s case (although the court may make an alternative order in relation to disclosure, and a pilot scheme initially rolled out for two years in January 2019 involving generally less expansive disclosure obligations to apply in the Business and Property Courts in England and Wales was recently extended until 31 December 2021).
 In certain circumstances, parties may protect documents from inspection, for instance, on the grounds of privilege or the public interest.
 However, the confidentiality of a relevant document is not, of itself, a justification for refusing to disclose it, although it may be relevant to the exercise of the court’s discretion to order disclosure.
 Although certain recent decisions of the English courts regarding the law of privilege had pointed towards a more restrictive interpretation of the scope of the protection which it offers, the important judgment of the Court of Appeal in the ENRC case (concerning, in particular, the scope of litigation privilege in the context of a corruption investigation) suggests that this trend is beginning to change.

 As a result, a company involved in civil proceedings may be required to disclose sensitive documents to an opponent, including documents relevant to an investigation or even unprivileged investigation material.